frederic-perez/AmE-dictionary/data/dictionary.md

 __hymn__ _n, v_ :mute:[hym~~n~~]
 __hymnal__ _n_ :pencil2: (hymnals) A book or a collection of church hymns. _The party hymnal._
 __hymnals__
+__hyperbole__ _n_ A hyperbole is an intentional exaggeration.
+Example: The plate exploded into a million pieces.
 __hyperbolic__ _adj_ :five: Exaggerated.
 __hypermnesia__ _n_ Exceptionally exact or vivid memory, especially as associated with certain mental illnesses.
 __hyperopia__ _n_